canonical/rockcraft/docs/reference/extensions/fastapi-framework.rst

    * ``app.py``
    * ``main.py``
    * ``__init__.py``, ``app.py`` or ``main.py`` within the ``app`` or ``src``
-     directory or within a directory with the name of the Rock as declared in ``rockcraft.yaml``.
+     directory or within a directory with the name of the rock as declared in ``rockcraft.yaml``.

 ``parts`` > ``fastapi-framework/install-app`` > ``prime``